WadhwaniAI/pest-management-opendata/README.md

    ```

 The data directory will house images along with compressed CSVs
-containing bounding box information for pests in those those
+containing bounding box information for pests in those images.
+Because
-images.
-Because of their format, it is unlikely that the CSVs are
+of their format, it is unlikely that the CSVs are directly usable by
-directly usable by popular modelling toolkits.
-Users are free to write
+popular modelling toolkits.
+Users are free to write their own parsers
-their own parsers to bridge that gap, or to use one of the parsers
+to bridge that gap, or to use one of the parsers provided in this
-provided in this repository.
-Details on the data format, and the
+repository.
+Details on the data format, and the conversion scripts,
-conversion scripts, can be found in the
+can be found in the
 [wiki](https://github.com/WadhwaniAI/pest-management-opendata/wiki).

 # Questions, Comments, Issues